PostHog/squeak/README.md

 ## Requirements

 _Squeak!_ is currently self-hosted, but we make deployment simple using a Docker container.
+You'll need:

-1. Host a Docker image - Runs client-side widget and connects to integrations
+- Docker and docker hosting - _Runs client-side widget, admin panel_
-1. A [Supabase](https://supabase.com) account (to host the Postgres database, and for authentication)
+- A [Supabase](https://supabase.com) account - _Hosted Postgres database, authentication_
-1. Mailgun (optional) - Email notifications for users when someone answers their question
+- Mailgun (optional) - _Email notifications for users when someone answers their question_
-1. Slack (optional) - Moderator notifications for new questions and community replies
+- Slack (optional) - _Moderator notifications for new questions and community replies_

 ## Getting started